tamerlaneviewer/tamerlane/docs/APP_STATE_LOGIC.md

 Flow summary:
 1. **Pending set**: When `pendingAnnotationId` is set (e.g. from a search result click), the subscription immediately invokes `selectPendingAnnotation()`.
 If prerequisites are missing, the phase transitions to `waiting_viewer` or `waiting_annotations`.
-2. **Prerequisites evolve**: Subsequent changes to `viewerReady`, `annotations`, or `annotationsForCanvasId` re-trigger evaluation only if they actually changed since last check.
+2. **Prerequisites evolve**: Subsequent changes to `viewerReady`, `annotations`, `annotationsLoading`, or `annotationsForCanvasId` re-trigger evaluation only when a relevant input changed.
-3. **Conditions satisfied**: When all are true (viewer ready, annotations loaded for current canvas, non-empty list) a lookup scans the annotations array for the pending ID.
+3. **Conditions satisfied**: When viewer is ready, annotations are finished loading for the current canvas, and the list is non-empty, a scan attempts to locate the pending ID.
-4. **Resolution**: Match found → phase `selected`, state updates `selectedAnnotation` and clears `pendingAnnotationId`.
-Not found → phase `failed` and pending cleared (prevents stale looping).
+4. **Resolution**: Match found → phase `selected`, `selectedAnnotation` set, `pendingAnnotationId` cleared.
+No match → phase `failed`, pending cleared.

 Key guarantees:
-- Deterministic: Order of viewer readiness vs annotation arrival no longer matters.
-- Idempotent: Repeated evaluations without state change do nothing (no infinite loops).
-- Simple: Array scan is retained (dataset expected to be small) after reverting a previously trialed map structure.
-- Transparent: `selectionPhase` exposes progress externally for debugging or UI affordances.
+* Deterministic ordering independent of fetch / viewer timing.
+* No transient "ready" phase (removed) — reduces noise and simplifies testing.
+* Transparent progress via `selectionPhase` and optional debug log.

 Phase meanings:
-- `idle`: No pending selection.
+* `idle`: No pending selection.
-- `pending`: Initial state after a request (may transition immediately to a waiting_* phase).
+* `pending`: A selection intent exists; prerequisites not yet validated.
-- `waiting_viewer`: Waiting for image viewer readiness.
+* `waiting_viewer`: Awaiting viewer readiness.
-- `waiting_annotations`: Waiting for annotations (or correct canvas annotations) to be available.
-- `ready`: Transient internal checkpoint just before attempting resolution.
-- `selected`: Successful resolution.
+* `waiting_annotations`: Awaiting annotation retrieval (or correct-canvas alignment) — also covers the period while `annotationsLoading` is true.
+* `selected`: Annotation successfully matched.
-- `failed`: Annotation ID not present in loaded list; system cleaned up.
+* `failed`: Annotation ID absent in the loaded set; intent cleared.

+Viewer / annotation interplay:
+* `annotationsLoading` differentiates "not arrived yet" from "arrived empty" (an empty array with loading=false allows a fast fail to `failed`).
+* Switching manifest or image resets `viewerReady` to false and sets `annotationsLoading` true until the new fetch completes.

 ---